Skip to Main Content

 Barère and memoir

-Some Books with Primary Sources from OSCAR
+Some Books with Primary Sources from the catalog

 This is an excellent ebook that has something for everyone in terms of breadth of French Revolution documents and other sources.